 Robin is also a musician, and has played flute and penny whistle in Waxwing Band, composed and performed Fiddle Tune Poems that combine poetry and music, and written the libretto for an opera, Freedom and Fire!
 A Civil War Story.
-She has collaborated with visual artists, choregraphers, composers, and other writers.
+She has collaborated with visual artists, photographers, choregraphers, composers, dancers, and other writers.

 Robin is a recipient of grants from the Guggenheim Foundation and the National Endowment for the Arts, and the state arts councils of Alabama and Illinois.
 Her poems have appeared in Best American Poetry, The Pushcart Prize anthology, Poetry Daily, Verse Daily, Poetry, American Poetry Review, Field, Kenyon Review, Crazyhorse, Plume Poetry, Brevity, and many other journals.
 She received the Brittingham Prize from the University of Wisconsin Press, the AWP Intro Award Series in Poetry, and the Narrative Poetry Prize from New England Review.